MattisBrizard/flutterweb_yaml/README.md

 ```

 _Note : For now the only available provider is GitHub, so you don't have to specify the provider in parameters._

+## Contribution

+If you want to add a new provider, you can make a [pull request](https://github.com/MattisBrizard/flutterweb_yaml/pulls).

+If you find a bug, please fill an [issue](https://github.com/MattisBrizard/flutterweb_yaml/issues).